 When I think about smoked or grilled chicken wings, I love making this simple dish.
-Not only does it come together quickly, but there is literally no stress at all when it comes to adding the seasoning and putting them on the wings.
-Drumettes and chicken wings are easy to make following the steps of this chicken.
+Not only does it come together quickly, but when it comes to chicken wing recipes, this is one of the best.

-Speaking of perfectly cooked chicken wings, check out these Sweet BBQ Sauce Recipe!
-They're sticky and full of flavor.
+Speaking of perfectly cooked chicken, check out these Chicken Lollipops!
+And try our Sweet BBQ Sauce Recipe for wings that are sticky and full of flavor.

 Ingredients

-Honey or hot honey - Either will work fine, but one will turn these sweet wings into sweet hot wings quickly.
+- Honey or hot honey - Either will work fine, but one will turn these sweet wings into sweet hot wings quickly.
 Hot honey lemon pepper wings for the win.
+We like to use this Honey Sriracha Sauce.

-Lemon pepper seasoning - Added on top of the honey so that it sticks perfectly and adds a great balance of flavor.
+- Lemon pepper seasoning - Added on top of the honey so that it sticks perfectly and adds a great balance of flavor.
+If you choose a blend without salt, you will want to add some.

 How to Make Hot Honey Lemon Pepper Wings